-Many of our providers are bi- or multi-lingual, but for those who aren’t, we offer Language Line services for most languages.
+Many of our providers are bi- or multi-lingual, but for those who aren’t, we offer language line services with Language Service Associates for most languages.
 Each site also has a sign language laptop for our patients who are hearing impaired (but if you would prefer an interpreter one can be provided with advance notice).

 See our full list of locations here, including information about parking.

 We ask that you arrive 15 minutes before your appointment to check in.